 ISIS PRODUCTIONS announces its March Production

 Renee Richman (Weisband)* (Nancy Shirley) is proud to be the producing artistic director of ISIS Productions.
 Since 2003, the company has been passing on the values of the Egyptian Goddess of life and magic through theatre.
 She is particularly proud to produce this play and bring to the forefront the fact that roughly 800,00 children are missing and exploited each year in the United States.
 It comes to around 2,000 per day.
 Most of those are taken by people that are known to the children.
 Approximately 115 of them are stranger abductions.
 About 20% are not found alive.
 Of the stranger abductions, they usually occur within 1/4 mile of their home.
 We need to be more diligent.
 She wants to dedicate all of the performances of this show to those parents and families of the missing children.
 We can not forget them.
 Renee has been performing on stage, in film and in television commercials since the age of 11, and is a proud member of SAG-AFTRA and AEA.
 Her passion has always been the stage.
 Some of her favorite roles have been Peter Pan at the Pittsburgh Playhouse, Maggie in “Jake’s Women”, Amanda in “The Glass Menagerie” and various characters in numerous musicals from summer stock days at The White Barn Theater, to Sarah in “Company” at the old Tweeter Center.
 Renee has directed a performance, of “Bird of Prey” with her students from her studio classes (www.renees-studio.com).
 Her classes include kids as young as 6.
 She has choreographed numerous shows at Moorestown Friends School.
 She also taught Theatre Arts in the MFS High School during the initiation year of the Theatre Arts Program and brought many electives as well as guest artistes to the kids.
-She is a certified teacher, pre-K thru high school and in the past; when Governor’s School was in existence, she was active in preparing workshops for the New Jersey Theatre Scholars at The College of New Jersey.
-Renee has coached many students privately for college and conservatory as well as their school auditions.
+She is a certified teacher, pre-K thru high school.
+In the past, when Governor’s School was in existence, she was active in preparing workshops for the New Jersey Theatre Scholars at The College of New Jersey.
+Renee has coached many students privately for college and conservatory as well as for school auditions.
 Her dream is to have a performance space for all kids who may have talent in acting, writing, dancing and composing music as well as performing music.
 “My passion for performing feeds my passion to pass on the craft to upcoming artists.”
-Thank you first to Nicky Silver for writing this play.
+Thank you to Bryony Lavery for writing this play.
 Thank you to the wonderful cast of this show.
 You all are great.
-Thank you to Neill and Bill and Wes and Bobby as well as Jaidy and Ann and Kristine and Troy and Molli.
+Thank you to Neill and Rick and Wes, Bobby and Kirsten and Allen as well as Jaidy and Ann and Kristine and Troy and Molli.
 Thanks also to Kathyrn McCumber from